Interview by Meritxell Rosell

-There was a point a decade ago where the ubiquity of the onstage glowing apple caused something to crack in the electronic musician.
-The previous decade had seen music technology move at a fierce rate aided by the vastly increased power and stability of laptops, VST software instruments and flexible performance environments such as Ableton live moved from simple loop players to seemingly limitless musical studios.
-Suddenly there was a tremendous pressure to live up to these new expectations, and that kind of open-ended system can be paralysing.
-People downsized and started to fetishize more the analogue synths of yesteryear but that in itself can lead to dead ends sonically when everyone is using one of a dozen classic Roland, Korg or Moog pieces to create with.
+There was a point a decade ago when the ubiquity of the onstage glowing apple caused something to crack in the electronic musician.
+The previous decade had seen music technology move at a fierce rate aided by the vastly increased power and stability of laptops, VST software instruments, and flexible performance environments such as Ableton Live moved from simple loop players to seemingly limitless musical studios.
+Suddenly there was tremendous pressure to live up to these new expectations, and that kind of open-ended system can be paralysing.
+People downsized and started to fetishise more the analogue synths of yesteryear, but that in itself can lead to dead ends sonically when everyone is using one of a dozen classic Roland, Korg or Moog pieces to create with.

 Delving deep into the world of modular synthesis is almost like falling into a magic cauldron for those of us not so initiated.
-Modular synthesis began as an American bicoastal phenomenon with Don Buchla on the West coast and Robert Moog on the East coast in the 1960s, who were researching and developing products for musicians looking to explore new electronic sounds.
-Both had very different approaches, Buchla’s was more on the experimental side and interested in machine and generative music, while Moog was interested in making playable devices for performers more in the mainstream side.
+The modular synthesis began as an American bicoastal phenomenon with Don Buchla on the West Coast and Robert Moog on the East Coast in the 1960s, who were researching and developing products for musicians looking to explore new electronic sounds.
+Both had very different approaches.
+Buchla was more on the experimental side and interested in machine and generative music, while Moog was more interested in making playable devices for performers more on the mainstream side.

 The experts say Tony Rolando’s creations lay between the two coast systems.
-He also shares that he look[s] at historical instruments, musical processes and music pieces to extract ideas from them that could potentially be applied to modular synthesis.
-One of Make Noise’s most acclaimed synth is the Morphagene, an experimental sampler that combines virtual tapes and classical cutting techniques with state-of-the-art granular algorithms to process sound.
-Allowing the audio material to be recorded, sliced and rearranged in the twinkling of an eye.
+One of Make Noise’s most acclaimed synths is the Morphagene, an experimental sampler that combines virtual tapes and classical cutting techniques with state-of-the-art granular algorithms to process sound—allowing the audio material to be recorded, sliced and rearranged in the twinkling of an eye.

-You have described what you do at Make Noise is a merging of science and music.
+You have described what you do at Make Noise as merging science and music.
 You are self-taught in electronics and circuit design, but do you have some scientific background?
-Where does the interest of seeing what you do as a scientific process comes from?
+Where does the interest in seeing what you do as a scientific process comes from?

-I was describing Modular Synthesis, and not Make Noise specifically.
+I was describing Modular Synthesis and not Make Noise specifically.
 Modular Synthesis is absolutely a merging of science and music.
 A modular synthesizer is like a musical chemistry set.
 You set up experiments and observe the results.
-It has more in common with performing a scientific experiment than a performing a piece of music, and yet you are in fact creating music.
+It has more in common with performing a scientific experiment than performing a piece of music, and yet you are, in fact, creating music.

 My scientific background is that I enjoy and appreciate science, which is an important thing if you are going to attempt to teach yourself how electrical signals are created, controlled and harnessed for a musical purpose.

-For your creations, you combine synth building techniques and concepts of both West and East coast, while at the same time incorporating new elements.
+For your creations, you combine synth-building techniques and concepts of both the West and East Coast while at the same time incorporating new elements.
 What it’s the intellectual process during the initial stages of building one of your modules or synths?

-What has been one of your most challenging piece of work and why?
+What has been one of your most challenging pieces of work and why?

 The Morphagene is one of your most praised creations.
 What is it that makes these modules so unique?
-Also, I’m a Molecular biologist, and I’m intrigued, what are these “genes” in modular synthesis?
+Also, I’m a molecular biologist and intrigued; what are these “genes” in modular synthesis?

 I cannot tell you what makes them so unique exactly because I believe that is different for each person who encounters them.
 Everybody experiences the Morphagene differently, for example.